MarcosCobena/marcoscobena.github.io/items/tools.md

-**🆕 JSON Viewer** —a customer I was working with introduced me this wonderful one, and like a lot because builds a tree view from any pasted payload, and even formats it beautifully
+**JSON Viewer** —a customer I was working with introduced me this wonderful one, and like a lot because builds a tree view from any pasted payload, and even formats it beautifully

 <http://jsonviewer.stack.hu/>